 Some of the agencies listed may be impacted due to COVID-19.
 Contact the agency to find out their current service availability.
+To maintain your safety during COVID-19, access our harm reduction tips and overdose response tips.

 Peel Public Health's Needle Exchange Program (NEP):